What is Salpingitis?

 If left untreated, salpingitis can cause serious health problems:

-These are pus-filled pockets that can develop on the fallopian tube or ovary during salpingitis.
-They can be identified during a pelvic examination or ultrasound or during a laparoscopy.
+- Tubo-ovarian abscesses: These are pus-filled pockets that can develop on the fallopian tube or ovary during salpingitis.
 Most respond to antibiotic treatment, but if they are very large or aren’t responding to antibiotics, they may need to be drained with a special needle guided by ultrasound.
 In severe cases, the doctor may need to surgically remove the infected fallopian tube or ovary.

 Diagnosing Salpingitis

-If your doctor suspects you have salpingitis, they may conduct one of the following tests to diagnose the condition:
+If your healthcare provider suspects you have salpingitis, they may conduct one of the following tests to diagnose the condition:

 - Pelvic exam